 I. What is Tone?

-Tone does not mean quite the same thing in reference to literature that it means for the way people speak, but pretty close; it refers to the “feel” of the writing.
-It’s a more complex and general quality than, say, an “angry tone of voice”; instead it closer to the meaning of “style” or “voice” in writing, possibly referring to any or all of the stylistic qualities of piece of writing, such as formality, dialect, and atmosphere.
+Tone does not mean quite the same thing in literature as it does for the way people speak, but it’s pretty close; it refers to the “feel” of a piece of writing.
+It’s a more complex and general quality than, say, an “angry tone of voice”; instead it closer to the meaning of “style” or “voice” in writing, possibly referring to any or all of the stylistic qualities the writing, such as formality, dialect, and atmosphere.

 II.
 Examples of Tone

 I’ll just swing by your office at 4 tomorrow!

 I will meet you in your office tomorrow at 4:00.

 These two sentences convey exactly the same ideas, but one does it in a highly informal tone while the other uses a formal tone.
 The tone is set by many different features: contractions (such as “I’ll”) are key indicators of informal tone.
 And there’s also a colloquialism (“swing by”) and an informal punctuation mark (!).
 In contrast, the more formal sentence uses perfect grammar, no idioms, and higher level vocabulary.

 In addition to style, tone can also be set by content.
 That is, your tone is mostly about how you express your ideas, but it’s also partially about what you express.
 For example, if you’re writing a philosophy paper on ethics and you use a case study as an example, your selection of the example will help set the tone.
 A silly example will set a humorous, informal tone, while a more serious example will have the opposite effect.